westonstearns/Kaggle-Python-Tutorial/chapter2.md

 You will use the `skit-learn` and `numpy` libraries to build your first decision tree. `skit-learn` can be used to create `tree` objects from the `DecisionTreeClassifier` class.
 The methods that we will require take `numpy` arrays as imputs and therefore we will need to create those from the `DataFrame` that we already have.
 We will need the following to build a decision tree

 - `target`: A one dimentional numpy array containing the target/responce from the train data.
 (Survival in your case)
 - `data`: A multidimentional numpy array containing the features/predictors from the train data. (ex.
-Age, Sex)
+Pclass, Fare)

 To how this would look like, take a look at the sample code below: